syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 * [`BorderColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFScatterSeries~BorderColor.html) – used to change the border color of the series.
 * [`ScatterWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFScatterSeries~ScatterWidth.html) – used to change the width of the series.
 * [`ScatterHeight`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFScatterSeries~ScatterHeight.html) – used to change the height of the series.
+* [`ShapeType`]() - used to change the rendering shape of scatter series.
+The available shapes are cross, diamond, ellipse, hexagon, inverted triangle, pentagon, plus, rectangle and triangle.

 {% highlight c# %}